Common myths about electric vehicles

 Fact:

-Unlike internal combustion vehicles, EVs have zero tailpipe emissions.
-This means that when your EV is running, no carbon is exhausted into our air.
+Unlike internal combustion vehicles, EVs produce little to no tailpipe emissions.
+This means you significantly reduce or even eliminate the harmful gasses you emit running your vehicle.
 Generating the electricity used to manufacture and charge EVs may create a carbon footprint, but even today EVs have a lower greenhouse gas emission impact compared to internal combustion vehicles.
 This is because the source of electricity across the nation is becoming increasingly renewable.
 Alliant Energy is on a path to produce more of its electricity from renewable energy sources, such as renewable natural gas, hydro, wind and solar.
 Check out our Clean Energy Blueprint to learn how we're working toward a clean energy future.

 Department of Energy: Emissions from Electric Vehicles